jrjojr/byul_env/README.md

 A unified interface for static algorithms including
 A*, Dijkstra, BFS, JPS and more.
-Best suited for single-use searches on fixed maps.
+Best suited for single-use searches on fixed navgrids.

 - Uses `route_finder_t` to select algorithm and extract routes
 - Main API: `route_finder_find()`